Melodifestivalen 2012

-Melodifestivalen 2012 is a Swedish song contest that was held between 4 February and 10 March 2012.
+Melodifestivalen 2012 was a Swedish song contest that was held between 4 February and 10 March 2012.
 It selected the fifty-second Swedish entry to be internationally represented in the Eurovision Song Contest 2012 (ESC 2012).

 As in the editions between 2009–2011, a maximum of eight people were allowed on stage, while only persons of 16 years or over are eligible.
 However, in accordance with Eurovision rules, only six people were allowed on stage for the Swedish entry at Eurovision.
 The main singer(s) were required to perform vocals live on stage.
 However, other backing vocals could be prerecorded, along with the song's backing track.

 On 20 June 2011, Sveriges Television (SVT) announced an open call for Melodifestivalen 2012, with some changes in the rules.
 The first change was that only one web wildcard would be chosen online to compete in Melodifestivalen 2012.
 The participants could upload audio files instead of video files online.

 The second change was that 16 songs were selected by the preliminary jury, with 15 being chosen by inviting specific composers, and another song from the chosen web wildcard, making a total of 32 songs again.
 The third change involved former Swedish Eurovision representative Christer Björkman being promoted from event producer to the executive producer of Melodifestivalen 2012.
 However, all songs were presented by SVT from October to December 2011.

 For the web competition, authors could upload their audio file on SVT's website between 1–20 September 2011.
 There were separate categories in the upload for established composers and newcomers.
 A total of 3,485 songs were uploaded: 570 for the web wildcard and 2,915 for the annual contest.

 Helena Paparizou was the guest of honor at the final of the festival.
 She sang a jazz-dance version of the song by Eric Saade "Popular".